Borrus-sudo/Zeus/README.md

 ## Flags

-- **--help** flag to get help
+- **-R** flag, pass a regex with this flag to display all dirents matching that regex
+- **-B** flag, pass a date with this flag to display all dirents created before the given date
+- **-A** flag, pass a date with this flag to display all dirents created after the given date
+- **-P** flag, pass a label with this flag to display all the folders classifying as the label or folders containing these such folders.
 - **-fd** flag, pass a glob pattern to this flag to display all the files matching the glob pattern
-- **-B** flag, pass a date with this flag to display all files created before the given date
-- **-A** flag, pass a date with this flag to display all files created after the given date
-- **-P** flag, pass a label with this flag to display all the folders classifying as the label or folders containing these such folders.
 - **--ls** flag, pass this to start Zeus in a non-interactive mode
 - **--icons** flag, pass this to get icons based on your file extensions, the icons are customizable via the config file `.zeus.json` in your home directory.
+- **--help** flag to get help
   In Zeus interactive mode (i.e. when the --ls flag is not passed) you can press `ctrl_o` on a file to open it in your preferred app (configurable via `.zeus.json` file).
 Pressing `ctrl_c` on a folder/file will copy its file path which will be pasted on pressing `ctrl_p` in your current working directory.
 When `ctrl_o` is pressed on a folder, Zeus will paste the cd command to that folder in the clipboard which can then be pasted in the terminal to FCD into it.

 ## Config file